 The other thing that is important is that eating this way also improved the embryo quality.
 Blastocyst development was higher in the high-protein group than in the low-protein group (64% vs 33.8%), as were clinical pregnancy rates (66.6% vs 31.9%) and live birth rates (58.3% vs 11.3%).
 (1)

 Reducing carbohydrates and boosting protein intake can significantly improve a woman’s and couples chance of conception and birth according to the research presented at the American Society of Reproductive Medicine (ASRM) several years ago.

 The effect is “at the egg level,” said lead investigator.
 He presented the findings here at American Congress of Obstetricians and Gynecologists 61st Annual Clinical Meeting.

 Refined Carbohydrate-loaded diets create a hostile egg and embryo environment even before conception or implantation, he explained.

 “Eggs and embryos are not going to do well in a high-glucose environment.”
 By lowering carbs and increasing protein, “you’re bathing your egg in good, healthy, nutritious supplements,” he said.

 These studies demonstrate how little many in the reproductive medicine and fertility profession know about the effect of micronutrients in our diets on various aspects of reproduction.

 These studies demonstrate a field wide open for future research and shows how bad carbohydrates (refined grains, refined sugars etc) have an inflammatory effect that affects fertility and pregnancy outcomes and also detrimental to IVF outcomes.

 This is why I always promote a grain free, primal based diet (PACE Diet) to all of my patients, especially my fertility and gynaecology patients.
-It is an essential part of my overall success rate and why I have been able to help over 12,500 babies into the world and help many with gynaecological issues as well.
+It is an essential part of my fertility program.
+If you do want to find out more about my fertility program, please give my friendly staff a call.